When the refrigerator stopped working in the RV belonging to full-time RVers Mark and Emily, replacing it was an expensive and complicated task.

 Many RV repairs occur at dealerships, which may be even more expensive.
 The RV enthusiasts over at AxleAddict tell readers to expect to pay a minimum hourly rate of $129 and a maximum of $189.
 According to AxleAddict, rates can be high because “Some dealerships have the attitude that if you can afford to pay several hundred thousand dollars for a coach, you can afford whatever they want to charge to repair it!”

 And labor rates are only going up.
 RVs are rapidly gaining popularity in the US.
 During 2020 and 2021, RV sales hit record numbers, an increase driven partly as a response to the pandemic and social distancing.
+The trend has continued through 2022, and RV shops across the country are swamped.
+Many RV owners are turning to mobile mechanics in order to get repairs done more quickly, but mobile mechanics often charge large service fees (luckily ARW now covers mobile mechanic repairs on new policies).

 While people expect engine or transmission replacements to take awhile, the RV coach contains a number of items that require way more time to replace than they would in a stationary home.